 There are many reasons that may give rise to a feeling of isolation such as:

-Below are some suggestions of activities a community visitor may share with their recipient:
+Below are some suggestions of activities a volunteer visitor may share with their recipient:

 We take referrals from:

 The visitor will be recruited and matched based on shared interests.
 You will be kept up to date with the progress and once the visitor has been onboarded (interviewed, screened and completed training), they will be ready to be matched.